 Long Island boasts 57 distinct wine producers, who are divided between the North Fork, South Fork, and western Suffolk County.

 Alex and Louisa Hargrave planted the first Long Island vineyard in 1973, in Cutchogue.
 Soon after, pioneering investors, grape-growers, and winemakers followed suit.
 Their shared vision, unique experience, and expertise created a rich, diverse culture dedicated to the pursuit of making exceptional wine.
-Almost 50 years later, the Long Island wine region is one of the most exciting rising stars of the winemaking world.
+50 years later, the Long Island wine region is one of the most exciting rising stars of the winemaking world.